noobaa/noobaa-core/docs/non_containerized_NSFS.md

 Noobaa logs are pushed to `var/log/noobaa.log` and the log is rotated and compressed daily.

-Verify the rsyslog and logrotate rpm configuration is complete by checking the files `etc/rsyslog.d/noobaa_syslog.conf` for rsyslog and `etc/logrotate.d/noobaa/logrotate_noobaa.conf` for logrotate.These files contain the noobaa specific configuration for rsyslog and logrotate.
+Verify the rsyslog and logrotate rpm configuration is complete by checking the files `etc/rsyslog.d/noobaa_syslog.conf` for rsyslog and `etc/logrotate.d/noobaa-logrotate` for logrotate.These files contain the noobaa specific configuration for rsyslog and logrotate.

-Logrotate configuration is set up under `/etc/logrotate.d/noobaa/`.
-In order to trigger rotation when log files reache size threshold, each log file (`/var/log/noobaa.log` and `/var/log/noobaa_events.log`) uses its own rsyslog `outchannel` that triggers logrotate once file size reaches a limit (105MB).
-Logrotate is also typically called from cron on daily schedule.
+Logrotate configuration is set up under `/etc/logrotate.d/`.
+Logrotate is called from cron on daily schedule.

 To rotate the logs manually run.

 ```
-logrotate /etc/logrotate.d/noobaa/logrotate_noobaa.conf
+logrotate /etc/logrotate.d/noobaa-logrotate
 ```

 **Create env file under the configuration directory (OPTIONAL) -**